ozankiratli/ControlsFromTerminal/README.md

 bindsym XF86MonBrightnessUp exec backlight u # increase screen brightness bindsym XF86MonBrightnessDown exec backlight d # decrease screen brightness
 ```

-## BRIGHTNESS

-The file `brightness` can be used to control the brightness of the screen.
-It changes `--brightness` setting of `xrandr`.

-### Before using
-Copy the file, `brightness` wherever you want with `backlightconfig` and run.

-### Usage

-- To increase brightness:                       `bright -u`
-- To decrease brightness:                       `bright -d`
-- To set brightness to default value:           `bright -m`
-- To directly adjust backlight brightness:      `bright -n <NUM>` (0-2 in decimals, eg. 0.8)
-- To show connected displays:                   `bright -s`
-- To set display to be adjusted:                `bright -D <displayname>`
-- To display help                               `bright -h or bright --help`

-Default display is primary display!
-You don't need to use -D flag if you want to change the brightness settings of primary display.

-The script is tested with Dell 9560, Ubuntu 18.04 and i3wm.

 ## VOLUME
 This script detects and controls the sound on the active sink instead of "Master" or a given sink.